-BAP- 6-Benzylaminopurine; CDL-Critical Day Length; DW-Distilled Water; g-gram; GA3-Gibberellic acid: Kg-Kilogram; NAA - Naphthalene acetic acid; PGR - Plant Growth Regulator; ppm- parts per million; RBD - Randomized Block Design; SA - Salicylic Acid; SAM - Shoot Apical Meristem

-1. INTRODUCTION
+$BAP-\ 6-Benzylaminopurine;; CDL-Critical\ Day\ Length\ ;\ DW-Distilled\ Water;\ g-gram;\ GA_3-Gibberellic\ acid:\ Kg-Kilogram;\ NAA-Naphthalene\ acetic\ acid;\ PGR-Plant\ Growth\ Regulator;\ ppm-\ parts\ per\ million;\ RBD-Randomized\ Block\ Design;\ SA-Salicylic\ Acid;$

+SAM - Shoot Apical Meristem

+1.1 Introduction

-Jasmine is grown for its highly scented alluring flowers and is among the most important floral crop of India.
+Jasmine is grown for its highly scented alluring flowers and it is among the most important floral crop of India.
 Past studies pursued in this ornamental presents the taxon as an enduring botanical with pharma interests.
-The plant is much valued for its exquisitely fragrant flowers, bitter, pungent, and cooling nature and is used as a tonic to brain, purgative, and a cure for biliousness, itching sensation, and treatment for diseases of eye, ear, mouth, and skin.
+The plant is much valued for its exquisitely fragrant flowers, bitter, pungent and cooling nature and is used as a tonic to brain, purgative, and a cure for biliousness, itching sensation, and treatment for diseases of eye, ear, mouth and skin.
 Used in folk medicine, it allays fever, controls vomiting, and said to be used treatment of leprosy and ulcers.
 Vegetative and somatic tissue are used in traditionally in dealing with indolent ulcer, abdominal distension, diarrhoea, lowering the blood glucose level, regulating menstrual flow, and in cleaning kidney waste and eye inflammations.
-Much interestingly the plant is galactogogues and therefore act as lactifuge, and as an antidiabetic, antitumor, anti-acne, and antimicrobial agent and for the suppression of puerperal lactation (Shrivastav et al., 1988; Hongratanaworakit 2010; Rahman et al., 2011; Gowdhami and Rajalakshmi, 2015; Mourya et al., 2017).
-With such pronounced reporting on its flower being used as antiseptic, aphrodisiac, sedative, expectorant and tonic (uterine) effects in ethnomedicine and is known to be widely cultivated as a principal crop and ornamental in Madurai.
+Much interestingly the plant is are galactogogues and therefore act as lactifuge, and as an antidiabetic, antitumor, anti-acne and antimicrobial agent and for the suppression of puerperal lactation (Shrivastav et al., 1988; Hongratanaworakit 2010; Rahman et al., 2011; Gowdhami and Rajalakshmi, 2015; Mourya et al., 2017)..
+With such pronounced reporting on its flower being used as antiseptic, aphrodisiac, sedative, expectorant and tonic (uterine) effects in ethnomedicine and is known to be widely cultivated as a principal crop.

 Perfume extracted as Jasmine absolute is the most expensive fragrant oil and it takes about 8,000 hand-picked blossoms to extract 1 ml of its essential oil.
 Flowering in Jasmine starts from the sixth month or sometimes after planting, but the economic yield is generally viable from the second year.
-For the fresh flower, fully developed but unopened buds are picked in the early morning and the floral fragrance usually lasts for a day.
+For the fresh flower, fully developed but unopened buds are picked in the early morning and the flower, as well as its fragrance, usually lasts for a day.
 Buds are picked at 5.00 to 6.30 am in the conditions prevailing here in this part of the country and farmers in Madurai make their livelihood entirely as a full-time vocation.
-They cultivate Jasmine taking pride in growing them owing to the lasting tradition and the socio-cultural significance attached with the flower.
-Jasmine is grown extensively irrespective of the monetary gain which comes from the crop and the geographical indicator (GI) tag bestowed on this specific variety helps to sustain the market attention.
+They cultivate Jasmine taking pride in growing them owing to the lasting tradition and the socio-cultural significance attached with the flower and the DHAN foundation decided to facilitate the Jasmine farmers to organize and evolve Madurai Malli Farmers Association.
+Jasmine is grown extensively irrespective of the monetary gain which comes from the crop.
+The geographical indicator (GI) tag bestowed on this specific variety helps to sustain the market attention.